Saint-Gaudens National Historical Park: Description

 The centerpieces of Aspet are its main house, built 1816–17 with Federal styling, which underwent a series of alterations by Saint-Gaudens, with design work by George Fletcher Babb, and the Little Studio, also designed by Babb and built in 1903–04 to replace earlier studios.
 The grounds are landscaped with hedges and terraced gardens, in which reproductions of works by Saint-Gaudens are displayed.
 The gardens were designed by Saint-Gaudens and landscape architect Ellen Shipman.
 The grounds also include an outdoor room, the Pan Grove, a collaborative design of Babb and Saint-Gaudens, featuring an 8-foot by 4-foot green marble pool set in a birch grove with a statue of the Greek god Pan.

 Artists-in-residence

+Saint-Gaudens has had a sculptor-in-residence since 1969, the oldest continuous artist residency in the National Park Service.

 American sculptor Lawrence Nowlan was an artist-in-residence at Saint-Gaudens for five summers from 1995 to 1997 and again from 2001 to 2002.
 He received his first major commission to design the Wildland Firefighters National Monument while working and studying at Saint-Gaudens.

+The 2023-2024 Sculptor-in-Residence is Davis Fandiño.